 Office: 1247 HW

-Ramesh Mallipeddi received his Ph.D. from Cornell University in 2008, specializing in Restoration and Eighteenth-Century English literature.
-His research interests include sentimentalism, transatlantic slavery, colonialism, and postcolonial literatures.
-His essays on eighteenth-century British literature have appeared or are forthcoming in various venues, including Eighteenth-Century Studies, The Eighteenth Century: Theory and Interpretation, and ELH.
-His book, Spectacular Suffering: Witnessing Slavery in the Eighteenth-Century British Atlantic (forthcoming from University of Virginia Press), attempts to map the precise conditions under which slave distress emerged as a topic of emotional concern and political intervention.
-Rather than viewing sentimentalism as a literary-historical category internal to British history, it approaches sympathy as a mode of historical epistemology, a form of counter-knowledge that emerged in response to profound socio-economic transformations set in motion by Atlantic modernity.
-It undertakes this redefinition of sentimental sympathy in the interests of embodied slave agency.
+I received my Ph.D. from Cornell University in 2008, specializing in Restoration and Eighteenth-Century English literature.
+My research interests encompass sentimentalism, transatlantic slavery, colonialism, and postcolonial literatures.
+My essays on eighteenth-century British literature have appeared in various venues, including Eighteenth-Century Studies, The Eighteenth Century: Theory and Interpretation, and ELH.
+My book, Spectacular Suffering: Witnessing Slavery in the Eighteenth-Century British Atlantic (forthcoming from University of Virginia Press in 2015), attempts to map the precise conditions under which slave distress emerged as a topic of emotional concern and political intervention.
+Rather than viewing sentimentalism as a literary-historical category internal to British history, the book approaches sympathy as a mode of historical epistemology, a form of counter-knowledge that emerged in response to profound socio-economic transformations set in motion by Atlantic modernity.
+It undertakes this redefinition of sentimental sympathy in the interests of theorizing embodied slave agency.
 As the book argues, in articulating their own experiences of loss, the subjection of their bodies to the regimes of the market and rigors of plantation discipline, the ostensible objects of sentimental compassion—African slaves—also seized on the discursive resources of melancholic sentiment.